R077A6r1an/linux/README.md

 # Extensions

 I'm working on writing extensions, fixing bugs and make the optimize the source for a better source handling as developer.
+A few additional commands are:

+## dependency installing

+Someone not knowing from where comes the header `<gelf.h>` or `<openssl/opensslv.h>` or similar, type `make dep_install` to install all required dependencies.
+If you're not using apt, then search instead for `libelf-dev` and `libssl-dev` or on other distros they may be `libssl-devel` and `libelf-devel`.

+## Kernel installing

+To install the kernel and modules together, type `make res_install` to install them all to the new directory `_install`, which can be used as root directory.
+Note that there will only be installed the kernel and the modules.
+In the skeleton you can then add a userland via busybox or similar.

+To remove the `_install` directory, type `make res_cleaning`.

 # License